openworm/bt-gsoc-2019/README.md

 # GSoC 19 POW BitTorrent Client (1):
-Bit Torrent Client to create, seed and download from .torrent files!
+A Bit Torrent Client to create, seed and download from .torrent files!

 ## Getting Started

-This repository is split into 2 parts:
+This will guide you through setting up this BT client, this repository is split into 2 parts:

 #### Uploading:
 This involves creating .torrents from files/folders and seeding them to peers